Brown Bess: Origins of the name

-One hypothesis is that the "Brown Bess" was named after Elizabeth I of England, but this lacks support.
-Jonathan Ferguson, Keeper of Firearms and Artillery at the Royal Armouries, traces the name to at least the 1760s, and his research suggests the name was adopted from slang for a mistress, prostitute, or lowly woman who also appear in period sources referred to as "Brown Bess".
+According to Jonathan Ferguson keeper of firearms and artillery at the Royal Armouries the name was adopted from slang for a mistress, prostitute, or lowly woman who also appear in period sources referred to as "Brown Bess".
 He writes, Bess' was a generic and sometimes derogatory name, a bit like 'Sheila' in modern Australian English", and "brown" simply meant plain or drab.
-Ferguson discounts, with evidence, many of the other theories previously popular.
+Ferguson discounts, with evidence, many of the other theories previously popular—such as brown being a reference to the process of browning the barrels, corrosion on the barrel, or the color of the stock and "bess" being a corruption of the German term büsche (lit. 'gun').